 Polly is not only useful for creating test prompts until the content and format can be reduced to a script that a professional voice artist can record, it can be used “programmatically”.
 For example, Dextr has an embedded application for automating closings, regardless if they are scheduled holidays or “ad hoc” closings for a team meeting called by a CSQ supervisor.
 Dextr will allow you to not only setup the calendar and time of a closing, but will enable you to enter the text content of a prompt to be played to the caller during the closing.
 This might be a custom greeting for a holiday (i.e. we are closed for Christmas, or Veterans Day) or an on the fly prompt for an ad hoc meeting.

 Many times, it is necessary to create a prompt on the fly!
 Maybe you want to personalize a prompt by adding the callers name, or some customer specific attribute like an appointment time, or order number.
 Common applications like reading back a bank balance are also made more flexible by using Polly.
 Not just speaking back account balances, but making the call flow and content in an AWS Connect instance programmatically customized on the fly, and unique for each caller.

 This strategy is a win/win for all stakeholders!
 It enables a more rapid deployment of a call center context while enabling greater flexibility in the design, deployment and management of prompts.
 Enabling Polly as a service inside your AWS Connect call center instance is an essential part of your implementation tool box and a software application development engineers best friend!

-One response to “Amazon Connect voice prompts with POLLY text to speech.”
+2 responses to “Amazon Connect voice prompts with POLLY text to speech.”